CAR Book Club: December 2024

 Cons

-• It's hard to think of any at this price point
+• It's hard to think of any for what you're getting

 Editor's pick